 Hammer & Heart is one of many nonprofits dedicated to making a difference in our beautiful valley.
 A cost-benefit analysis—weighing existential one-liners ("No good deed goes unpunished") against neighbors like Carl—seems a bit silly.
 I mean, who wouldn’t want to help Carl?!
-But the reality is: There is a real price to pay for improving the world.
+But the reality is: There is a real price to pay for improving the lives of others.

 For H&H board members, it’s putting in long hours and striving to be prudent managers.
 For contractors willing to help, it’s rearranging priorities and sacrificing income.
-For volunteers, it’s manual labor, fundraising, stuffing envelopes, data entry and giving-up free time.
+For volunteers, it’s manual labor, fundraising, and giving-up free time.
 For donors, it’s relinquishing hard-earned cash.

-Based on the responses from those we’ve served (folks like Carl)—who experience significant improvements in safety; a substantial reduction in discomfort, stress and fear; a renewed interest in aging-in-place, and a great appreciation for neighbors that care for them—I’m guessing, it’s been worth the price.
+Based on the responses from those we’ve served (folks like Carl)—who experience significant improvements in safety; a substantial reduction in discomfort and fear; a renewed interest in aging-in-place; and a great appreciation for neighbors that care for them—I’m guessing, it’s been worth the price.

 Please give generously and regularly to local nonprofits.
-Your gifts, large or small, will have a huge impact on the life of Carl*… or one of his fine neighbors.
+Your gifts, large or small, have a huge impact on the life of Carl… or one of his fine neighbors.